solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-02-03-CloudDeploy-CICD/README.md

 6. Press **ENTER** (be sure to replace ORG_NAME)
 7. In the dialog, login using the Microsoft Entra credentials for the repo.
 The files will get pushed to the repo.

-   > NOTE:  If using sensitive credentials, be sure you remove them or delete the virtual machine when you are finished with the developer guide content.
+   > NOTE:  If using sensitive credentials, be sure to remove them or delete the virtual machine when finished with the developer guide content.

 8. Switch back to Azure Dev Ops, refresh the repo, all the repo files should be visible.